-The three-day, in-depth, hands-on class with a graduate of the prestigious Culinary Institute of America is the sort of experience I could count on being positively life altering.
+The five-part, in-depth, hands-on class with a graduate of the prestigious Culinary Institute of America is the sort of experience I could count on being positively life altering.
 The greatest gifts we can give our children are love, an ability to live through skillful means and the confidence to explore.
 While no teen who completes the course will come out the other end ready to knock down a six-course meal for 30 guests, they will be prepared for life beyond their parents’ homes in a world where fast food and other bad food choices seem like the cost-effective way to go.

 Handling knives.
 Sourcing ingredients.
 Mastering basic cooking techniques.

 These are the sorts of skills that my children are learning at home but too many American children are heading off to college or their own place in the world without having this in their life skills toolset.